-TWG: Best luxury tea
+TWG: Best luxury tea brand

 Taha Bouqdib, president and CEO of TWG Tea could easily be described as the world’s biggest tea lover.
 And that, friends, is exactly the kind of reputation you want from your tea supplier.
-A true connoisseur, Bouqdib has travelled far and wide to source and sample the most delectable teas in the world.
+A true tea connoisseur, Bouqdib has traveled far and wide to source and sample the most delectable teas in the world.

 Tea is his passion, and TWG Tea is the manifestation of that passion.